wowemulation-dev/warcraft-rs/file-formats/archives/wow-mpq/README.md

 ## Limitations

-While feature-complete for most use cases, the following StormLib features are not yet implemented:
+While achieving 100% StormLib compatibility for core functionality, the following performance and specialized features are not implemented:

-- **In-place Modification** - Cannot add/remove files from existing archives (use rebuild instead)
-- **Memory-mapped I/O** - Standard I/O only
+- **Memory-mapped I/O** - Standard I/O only (sufficient for most use cases)
 - **Streaming API** - No chunked reading for very large files
-- **Protected Archives** - Copy-protected MPQ support
+- **Protected Archives** - Copy-protected MPQ support (rarely used)
 - **Strong Signature Generation** - Requires private key not publicly available
+- **Archive Compacting** - Use rebuild instead for optimization
+- **Async I/O** - Synchronous operations only

 See [STATUS.md](STATUS.md) for detailed feature compatibility information.